bbelderbos/bbelderbos.github.io/_posts/2016-03-08-building-maintainable-software.md

     def do_sport():
       print go_out("swim") if day in weekend else print go_out("walk")

-Note that this also invites the shorter "" if ... else "" notation :)
+Note that this also invites the shorter "" if ... else "" notation for compactness :)

-Now waking up early only requires a chane in the go_out method:
+Now waking up early only requires a change in the go_out method:

     def go_out(activity):
       return "wake up at 6 am and go for a " + activity

 I try to be ruthless when coding and address even trivial examples as above.
-Code needs to be DRY!
+Get rid of "code smell", keep it DRY!

 #### 4. Keep unit interfaces small (Chapter 5)